GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### When you build a prototype, there is always the risk that someone will say "that's good enough, ship it".
-One way to minimize the risk of a prototype being put into production is to write the prototype in using a language or tool that you couldn't possibly use for a production version.
+> ### Make a guess, double the number, and then move to the next larger unit of time.
+This rule scales tasks in a very interesting way: a one-minute task explodes by a factor of 120 to take two hours.
+A one-hour job explodes by "only" a factor 48 to take two days, while a one-day job grows by a factor of 14 to take two weeks.
 >
-> ~ *Joseph Yoder (computer scientist)*
+> ~ *Poul-Henning Kamp*

 ---
 ## 🏎 Quick Facts